open-edge-insights/eii-azure-bridge/README.md

 to a limitation with the Azure IoT Edge Runtime.
 Currently, module digital twins do not support arrays; however, the EII configuration requires array support.
-To workaround this limitation, the EII configuration must be a serialized JSON string in the digital twin for the EII Azure Bridge module.
+To workaround this limitation, the EII configuration must be a serialized JSON string in the digital twin for the Azure Bridge module.

 The `topics` value is a JSON object, where each key is a topic from the EII Message Bus which will be re-published onto the Azure IoT Edge Runtime.
 The value for